Lina8G/Anysplat/README.md

-# AnySplat Modifications by Xinyu Gu
+# AnySplat Modifications by MMSK7

 This repository is a modified version of [AnySplat](https://github.com/InternRobotics/AnySplat).